 Customizing the Font Family helps you make your app stand out from others.
 You may get a Custom Font from a designer or you choose to show unique font to build your app brand.
-So in this tutorial, we’ll learn how to change font family in Flutter with 4 easy steps.
+So in this tutorial, we’ll learn how to add or change font family in Flutter with 4 easy steps.

 The method described in this tutorial always loads the custom/new font regardless of the internet connection.

 Here’s what we’ll cover:

 - Steps to Change Font Family in Flutter